 You have an established product, and you introduce a radically new/different feature.
 You are enthusiastic, but the metrics show users are hardly using the feature.

 1. Users do not see a value.

 2. Could be resistance to newness.

 A straightforward way to figure this out is to measure the stickiness of the feature.
-Of the small percentage of your users who do interact with the features, how many of them come back to it subsequently, i.e. once people are acquainted with the feature, do they come back to it later?
-If you see stickiness in this cohort, it is a good indicator that the feature is of value, you are doing a lousy job in educating your users and leading them to it.
+Of the small percentage of your users who interact with the feature, how many of them come back to it subsequently, i.e., once people are acquainted with the feature, do they come back to it later?
+If you see stickiness in this cohort, it is a good indicator that the feature is of value; you are doing a lousy job educating your users and leading them to the feature.
 If not, it is time to cull the feature and invest that time and energy in something else.